casid/jte/README.md

 ## TLDR

-jte gives you the same productive, type safe experience you're used to from writing Java or Kotlin.
-This is IntelliJ with the [JTE plugin][intellij-plugin] installed:
+jte gives you the same productive, typesafe experience you're used to from writing Java or Kotlin.
+Here is a quick demo of the [IntelliJ jte plugin][intellij-plugin]:

 ![jte plugin in IntelliJ](jte-intellij.gif)